[Easy Merge] is relatively simple. When there are conflicts between two projects, Astah imports the contents of one project to another.

 This indicates that these diagrams/models exist in both projects.

-Since version 8.2, two filtering options are available.
-By checking off the [Show differences in presentation attributes], any models with presentation-changes only such as color changes and subtle re-locations will be removed from the list, so you can see the list of models that were actually modified.
+By checking the [Hide presentation attributes differences], you can remove the models with presentation-changes only such as color changes and subtle re-locations from the list, so that you can see the list of models that were actually modified.

-You can compare two diagrams visually by clicking [Show Diagram Difference] button.
+You can compare two diagrams visually by clicking the [Show Diagram Difference] button.